kjolley/BIGSdb_documentation/data_analysis.rst

 Field breakdown
 ***************
-The field breakdown plugin for isolate databases displays the frequency of each value for fields stored in the isolates table.
+The field breakdown plugin for isolate databases displays the frequency of each value for fields, alleles and schemes.
-:ref:`Allele and scheme field breakdowns <scheme_breakdown>` are handled by a different plugin.

 The breakdown function can be selected for the whole database by clicking the 'Single field' link in the Breakdown section of the main contents page.